 Takeaway: What Are The Best Alternatives To An MBA?

-The only thing the MBA is disrupting is your bank account.
+The only thing traditional business school is disrupting is your bank account.
 In a rapidly changing world, a stagnant six-figure degree is no longer worth it.
-Thankfully there are many top-notch MBA alternatives that will give you access to a network, career opportunities, and relevant skills to help you get ahead.
+Thankfully, as covered in this guide, top-notch MBA alternatives can give you access to a network, career opportunities, and relevant skills to help you get ahead.

+So, if you’ve been asking yourself, “What are the best alternatives to an MBA?”, now you have some answers.
 We would love for you to join us in our next Business Intensive.
-There’s no better time to rewrite your future and advance your career!
+There’s no better time to rewrite your future and advance your career.